rweigel/phys260/Lenzs_Law/Lenzs_Law.md

    \ifsolutions
    {\bf Answer}:
-   1. The induced magnetic field will be into the page.
+   2. The induced magnetic field will be into the page.

-   2. By the right--hand rule, a clockwise current creates a magnetic field directed into the page.
+   3. By the right--hand rule, a clockwise current creates a magnetic field directed into the page.
    \else
    \fi

 ##

-A conducting bar slides along a U-shaped conducting wire as shown in a region of space where an external magnetic field is spatially uniform.
+A conducting bar slides along a U-shaped conducting wire, as shown in a region of space where an external magnetic field is spatially uniform.
 (This is known as a "slidewire generator").

 <img src="figures/Slide_Wire.svg"/>

+\ifsolutions
+\else
+\vspace{5em}
+\fi

 1. What direction would an induced magnetic field have to be to oppose the change in the magnetic flux?

    \ifsolutions
    {\bf Answer}: Into the page.
    \else
+   \vspace{3em}
    \fi

 2. What is the direction of induced current in the loop that is consistent with the induced magnetic field found in part 1?